Lightning in religion: Deities

 In India, the Hindu god Indra is considered the god of rains and lightning and the king of the Devas.

 In Inca mythology, Illapa was the god of lightning, thunder, lightning's flash, rain, weather and war.
 As a result of his aforementioned powers, Illapa was considered the third most important god within the Inca pantheon.
 Only surpassed by Wiracocha and Inti.
 He is represented as an imposing man in brilliant garments of gold and precious stones who lived in the upper world.
 Likewise, Illapa carried a warak'a with which he produced storms and a golden makana, which symbolizes his power and the trinity of lightning, thunder and the flash of lightning.
 Another representation that the Incas gave to Illapa was that of a warrior formed by stars in the celestial world.
 His rites took place in the highest mountains, because they believed that Illapa used to live in them.
 His rites consisted of dances, chants, festivals and animal sacrifices (in periods of great need, human offerings were also made).
 Illapa manifested himself in the earthly world in the form of a puma or hawk.

 In Japan, the Shinto god Raijin is considered the god of lightning and thunder.
 He is depicted as a demon who strikes a drum to create lightning.

 In the traditional religion of the African Bantu tribes, such as the Baganda and Banyoro of Uganda, lightning is a sign of the ire of the gods.
 The Baganda specifically attribute the lightning phenomenon to the god Kiwanuka, one of the main trio in the Lubaale gods of the sea or lake.
 Kiwanuka starts wild fires, strikes trees and other high buildings, and a number of shrines are established in the hills, mountains and plains to stay in his favor.
 Lightning is also known to be invoked upon one's enemies by uttering certain chants, prayers, and making sacrifices.

 Ceraunoscopy

 Ceraunoscopy is divination by observing lightning or by listening to thunder.
 It is a type of aeromancy.
+In particular, the ancient Etruscans produced guides to brontoscopic and fulgural divination of the future based on the omens supposedly displayed by thunder or lightning occurring on particular days of the year or in particular places.